Fencing at the 1904 Summer Olympics – Men's épée

-The men's épée was a fencing event held as part of the Fencing at the 1904 Summer Olympics programme.
+The men's épée was a fencing event held as part of the fencing programme at the 1904 Summer Olympics.
 It was the second time the event was held at the Olympics.
 5 fencers from 3 nations competed.
 The competition was held on September 7, 1904.
 The event was won by Ramón Fonst of Cuba, repeating as Olympic champion in the individual épée.
-The silver medal went to Charles Tatham and the bronze to Albertson Van Zo Post, both of United States.
+The silver medal went to Charles Tatham and the bronze to Albertson Van Zo Post.
+Tatham and Van Zo Post were both Americans, but the International Olympic Committee's results page showed them as Cuban for more than a century until it was finally corrected in the early 2020s.

 Background

 This was the second appearance of the event, which was not held at the first Games in 1896 (with only foil and sabre events held) but has been held at every Summer Olympics since 1900.

 Ramón Fonst of Cuba, the gold medalist in 1900, returned.
 Albertson Van Zo Post had been the United States champion in 1896.
 Charles Tatham was the United States champion in 1901, 1902, and 1903.
 The 1904 American champion, Charles Bothner, did not compete.

 Germany made its debut in the event.
 Cuba and the United States each appeared for the second time, the only two nations to have competed at both épée appearances to date.